grafana/k6/release notes/upcoming.md

 It's now possible to add the remote server's IP address to the tags for HTTP and WebSocket metrics.
 The `ip` [system tag](https://docs.k6.io/docs/tags-and-groups#section-system-tags) is not included by default, but it could easily be enabled by modifying the `systemTags` [option](https://docs.k6.io/docs/options).

 ### Raw log format (#634)
 There is a new log format called `raw`.
 When used, it will print only the log message without adding any debug information like, date or the log level.
-It should be useful for debuging scripts when printing a HTLM response for example.
+It should be useful for debuging scripts when printing a HTML response for example.

 ```
 $ k6 run --log-format raw ~/script.js